carsonnguyen174/ME369P-Final-Project/README.md

 1) Documentation: https://docs.google.com/document/d/1-2BnD_YAyNnpGMFKRgEGNweAAn-IqZWxb_EUYkL06Tc/edit?usp=sharing

-3) To install Pybullet you must first have C++ on your computer
+2) To install Pybullet you must first have C++ on your computer
    - Windows:
-   pip install pybullet
+        - pip install pybullet
           or
           conda install conda-forge::pybullet

-   -Linux:
+     - Linux:
-   sudo pip3 install by bullet
+        -sudo pip3 install by bullet

 3) To install SpeechRecognition and its required dependencies:
     - Windows (non-x84):